Tuesday, 31 January 2023

 Ambulance service responds to claims of an emergency services access incident at Park Avenue

-Over the weekend I published an article on these pages after concerned residents contacted me about a post on social media stating that an ambulance responding to a call in Park Avenue had been ‘unable’ to attend a patient’s property.
+Over the weekend I published an article on these pages after a resident contacted me about a post on social media stating that an ambulance responding to a call in Park Avenue had been ‘unable’ to attend a patient’s property.
 The author of the post suggested that access had been blocked by a ‘parking’ incident and implied that the patient had been left unattended.

 Full background details can be found here: https://robcrute-blackhall.blogspot.com/2023/01/reported-incident-at-park-avenue.html